Photo:

 Bring board games to play in the main lodge lobby in the evening.
 It’s a humongous room flanked by two stone fireplaces.
 A pianist played for hours on the only piano I’ve ever seen done in a woodland-cottage style.

 Food-wise, you’re a captive audience unless you pack in your own provisions.
-(We brought along a cooler full of the best of Trader Joe’s.)
-At the restaurants, expect adequate fare at sky-high prices, which adds up fast when you’re feeding a family.
+(We brought along a cooler full of our Trader Joe’s faves.)
+At the inn’s dining room, expect adequate fare at high prices, as you’d expect on the side of a mountain.

 Rainier’s history